 Interaction & touch.
 Interacting with other people on the dance floor can be a great source of inspiration and connection as a human being!
 It is welcome here.
 Be attuned to your and others’ body language when initiating and responding to interactions.
-Touch can be a profound way of deepening connection with others, but only when the other person signals it is welcome.
+Touch can be a profound way of deepening connection with others, when the other person signals it is welcome.
 You are always invited to partner with another person or group of people, but please refrain from gymnastics or acrobatic maneuvers that could be disruptive.

 Need more information or details you can’t find on this site?